Breast Cancer Reconstruction Mobile

 Reconstruction of the Nipple and Areola is completed several months after the final breast reconstruction, allowing the reconstructed breast to settle into its final shape and position before setting the location of the nipple reconstruction.
 The nipple can be reconstructed with skin flaps from the reconstructed breast and the areola (dark area) can be reconstructed with a skin graft or tattooing.
 If desired, this phase of reconstruction can be performed in the office awake.
 Otherwise, it will be done in the operating room.
 Skin grafts require some additional care, but usually only one treatment is necessary and activities are only limited for a week or so.
 Tattooing may require several rounds but each session has minimal downtime.

-Dr Park also brings in a renowned 3-D Nipple Tattoo artist periodically to perform state of the art tattoo reconstructions on his patients.
+Dr Park also brings in a renowned 3-D Nipple Tattoo artist, Mary Emily Davidson of Outliner Studios, to perform state of the art tattoo reconstructions on his patients.